 This case demonstrates the importance of workplace culture and what is expected of employees.
 Promoting a positive workplace culture, free of discrimination and sexual harassment, will create a safe work environment for all employees.
 In order to achieve this, employers should ensure their policies and procedures are regularly updated and enforced.
 Employees should be familiar with these policies and procedures through extensive training and education.

 When educating employees about these policies and procedures, they become aware of what actions are inappropriate and unlawful.
 In addition, employers should ensure they properly discipline employees who contravene these policies and procedures.
 By taking the appropriate disciplinary action when required, employees become aware that there are serious consequences for their actions and this will deter them from engaging in this unlawful and inappropriate conduct.

 This also promotes a workplace culture that does not tolerate unlawful or inappropriate behaviour.
 When employees are aware that their employer will take disciplinary action in response to this unlawful conduct and do it in a manner that is fair and just across the board, it enforces a standard of behaviour expected of employees.
 Employees become aware of the potential disciplinary consequences of their actions and thus, they cannot blame the culture or their ignorance to justify their actions.

-Got concerns about the sexual harassment culture in the workplace?, give us a call, get free advise, you do not have to suffer in silence, we are to to advice, to help, take care
+Got concerns about the sexual harassment culture in the workplace?, give us a call, get free advise, you do not have to suffer in silence, we are here to help, all calls are confidential 1800 333 666

 FWC 2570.